-Two nylon and neoprene fuel cells in the inboard leading edge sections of the wings provide fuel capacity.
+Two rubber like fuel cells in the inboard leading edge sections of the wings provide fuel capacity.
+Available as optional equipment on the PA-24-250 only are two auxiliary fuel cells located outboard of the main fuel cells.
+Auxiliary fuel cells have a 15 gallon capacity.
 The cells should be kept full of fuel during storage of the airplane to prevent accumulation of moisture and deterioration of the cells.
 For long term storage without fuel, the cells should be coated with light engine oil to keep the rubber from drying out.

-Each fuel cell holds a maximum of 30 gallons.
+The main fuel cells hold a maximum of 30 gallons.
 On the 180, to obtain the standard fuel quantity of 50 gallons total, or 25 gallons per tank, the cells are filled only to the bottom of the filler neck, which extends into the fuel cell about one inch.
 To obtain the standard plus reserve quantity, the cells are filled to the top of the filler necks.
-This system provides a reserve fuel capacity without the necessity for extra tanks, valves and lines.
+This system provides a reserve fuel capacity for the 180 without the necessity for extra tanks.

-On the 250 Comanche, 60 gallons is the standard fuel capacity, and the tanks are normally filled to the tops of the filler necks.
+On the 250 Comanche, 60 gallons is the standard fuel capacity, however if auxiliary fuel cells are installed the fuel capacity is increased to 90 gallons.

-An electric auxiliary fuel pump is provided for use in the event of failure of the standard engine driven pump.
+An electric auxiliary fuel pump is provided for use in the event (two electric auxiliary fuel pumps on PA-24-250) of failure of the standard engine driven pump.
 The electric pump is normally turned on for landings and take-offs.

-The fuel strainer, equipped with a quick drain, is mounted under the right forward section of the fuse age.
+The fuel strainer, equipped with a quick drain, is mounted under the right forward section of the fuelage.
+Draining of the strainer is accomplished in the cockpit by opening the hinged access door located in the floorboard just aft of the fuel selector valve and moving the quick drain valve handle to the full aft position.
 The strainer should be drained regularly to check for water or dirt accumulations.

-The procedure for draining the right and left tanks and lines is to open the gasculater quick drain for a few seconds with the fuel tank selector on one tank.
-Then change the fuel selector to the opposite tank and repeat the process, allowing enough fuel to flow out to ctear the line as well as the gasculator.
+The procedure for draining the tanks and lines is to open the gasculator quick drain for a few seconds with the fuel tank selector on one tank.
+Then change the fuel selector to the opposite tank and repeat the process, (the same process applies to the auxiliary tanks), allowing enough fuel to flow out to clear the line as well as the gasculator.